samgnaniah/integration-studio-examples/README.md

     ```bash
     $ git clone https://github.com/wso2/integration-studio-examples
     ```
-- Download [WSO2 Integration Studio](https://wso2.com/integration/integration-studio/) to follow along these samples.
+- Download [WSO2 Integration Studio](https://wso2.com/integration/integration-studio/) to try out these samples.

-> NOTE: Each sample resides in its own directory with a README.md file with sample description and supporting material to follow along each example.
+> NOTE: Each sample resides in its own directory with a README.md file with a description and supporting material to try out each example.

 ## Overview